The best part of conditional formatting is you can use formulas in it.

-Yes, you can apply conditional formatting based on another cell.
+Yes, you can apply conditional formatting based on another cell's value.

-And, if the value of that linked cell will meet the condition specified, conditional formatting will apply.
+And if the value of that linked cell meets the condition specified, you'll get conditional formatting.

 When achievement will be below 75%, it will highlight by the red color.

 Whenever I think about conditions, the first thing comes to your mind is using IF function.

 Here, we have used the IF to create a condition and the condition is when the count of “Done” in range B3:B9 is equal to the count of tasks in the range A3:A9, then the final status will appear.

 You can create multiple checks in condition to apply formatting.

 Once all the conditions or one of the conditions will meet, conditional formatting will apply to the cell.

 Months where the temperature is within 15 Celsius to 35 Celsius, will get colored.

 By using this formula, every row whose number is odd will be highlighted.
 And, if you want to do vice versa you can use the following formula.